-Table 15.
-NewsGator primary volumes: fields, required actions, and notes
+Table 11.
+SharePoint primary volumes: fields, required actions, and notes

-Field name Required action Special notes Server type In the Server type list, select the server type.
+Field name Required action Special notes Server type In the Server type list, select SharePoint .
+Version Select either 2003, 2007, 2010, 2013 or Online.
 Server In the Server text box, enter the fully qualified name of the server where the volume is available for mounting.
+When you add SharePoint volumes that contain spaces in the URL, see Special Note: Adding SharePoint Volumes.
+Active Directory server In the Active Directory server text box, enter the name of the Active Directory server.
+It must be a fully qualified Active Directory server.
+This option is not available for SharePoint Online.
 Protocol To use SSL, select the Protocol check box.
+For SharePoint Online, Use SSL is automatically populated and cannot be edited.
 Connect as In the Connect as text box, enter the logon ID that is used to connect and mount the defined volume.
 Password In the Password text box, enter the password that is used to connect and mount the defined volume.
-Volume In the Volume text box, enter the name or names of the volume to be mounted.
-Enter a friendly name for the volume.
-Index options Select either or both of the Index options check boxes.
-These options are selected by default.
-Include system metadata for data objects within containers.
-Include content tagging and full-text index.